 Open Microsoft Word and start a new postcard project (File>New>Blank Document>Cards>Postcards).
 As you can see, there are several subcategories available.

-For this tutorial, I will be using a design from the marketing postcards section.
-Explore a bit and pick a different template if you like.
-There are also different sizes of cards available.
+TIP: There are also different sizes of cards available.
 I will be using a postcard template that is 4 inches by 6 inches.

 To open the chosen template, click on its thumbnail in the list and click the Download button under the preview in the sidebar.